GSConnect/gnome-shell-extension-gsconnect/README.md

 [GSConnect][ego] is a complete implementation of [KDE Connect][kdeconnect] especially for GNOME Shell with Nautilus, [Chrome][chrome] and [Firefox][firefox] integration.
-The KDE Connect team has applications for Linux, BSD, Android, Sailfish, macOS and Windows.
+The KDE Connect team has applications for Linux, BSD, Android, Sailfish, iOS, macOS and Windows.

 With GSConnect you can securely connect to mobile devices and other desktops to: